adobe-apiplatform/umapi-documentation/en/api/QueryProductConfigs.md

 _Note that server errors can occur that require exponential back-off on retry._

-## <a name="queryIndividualProductConfigurations" class="api-ref-subtitle">Query Individual Product Configurations</a>
+## <a name="queryIndividualProductConfigurations" class="api-ref-subtitle">Query Individual Product Profiles</a>

-A GET request to the **{orgId}/products/{productId}/configurations/{configId}** resource retrieves information for a defined product configuration.
+A GET request to the **{orgId}/products/{productId}/configurations/{configId}** resource retrieves information for a defined product profile.
 The body of the response contains the configuration information in JSON format.

 ```
 GET [UM_Server]/{orgId}/products/{productId}/configurations/{configId}